sarkershantonu/sarkershantonu.github.io/_posts/2013/2013-07-12-java-command-tools.md

 - Appending command in the build system for build or continuous integration in JAVA projects.

-To install & configure java, please see [**this post**](https://sarkershantonu.github.io/2013/07/02/java-installation/) Available Commands after installing JAVA :
+To install & configure java, please see [**this post**](https://sarkershantonu.github.io/2013/07/02/java-installation/)
-When we install JAVA, we can see the command in the bin directory. (for windows 7, it is in C:\Program Files\Java\jdk1.6.0_25\bin or C:\Program Files(x86)\Java\jdk1.6.0_06\bin) Or, if you are using only JRE then you get them in the jre's bin folder.
-And, in case of jre, you will get less facility then jdk(as development command are missing)

 Before you read forward, you may need to have clear idea on followings :